n8n-io/n8n-docs/docs/doc2/export/infor-ion.md

 ![](/_images/doc2/image-33-1024x344.png)

 Click on the BOD Mapping file section and choose the BOD Mapping file you want to use for the export.
-You find a example of the BOD mapping file on this page: [How to create a BOD mapping file](/doc2/export/how-to-create-a-bod-mapping-file/)
+You can find an example of the BOD mapping file on this page: [How to create a BOD mapping file](/doc2/export/how-to-create-a-bod-mapping-file/)

 ![](/_images/doc2/image-34-1024x343.png)